 An introduction to the major themes of world history, addressed through a focus on a special topic.
 Themes include organization and reorganization of human societies, technological and environmental transformation, and regional, transregional, and global interaction.
 Course content will vary; topics may include food, drugs, human-animal relations, the environment, sport, etc.

-A survey of American history from its European beginnings to the Civil War, providing description and analysis of the historical development of politics, economics, society, and foreign policy.
-Attention is given to the people and forces that influenced these developments.
+A survey of American history from before European contact through European settlement and the establishment of the United States, ending with the Civil War and Reconstruction, providing description and analysis of the historical development of politics, economics, society, and foreign policy.
+Attention is given to the diverse peoples and their social landscape that influenced these developments.
 GT-HI1

-A survey of American history from the Civil War to modern times, providing description and analysis of the major developments and trends in politics, economics, society, and foreign policy.
-Attention is given to the people and forces that influenced and shaped the American experience.
+A survey of U.S. history from the Civil War to modern times, providing description and analysis of the major developments and trends in justice and equity, environment, politics, economics and capitalism, society, and foreign policy.
+Attention is given to the diverse people and forces that influenced and shaped the American experience.
 GT-HI1

-A survey of the environmental history of North America, from the arrival of humans on the continent to life in the predominantly urban environments that characterize contemporary societies of the continent.
-Students explore how the natural environment shaped the patterns of human life in various parts of the continent (Canada, the US., Mexico, and Central America); the shifting attitudes towards nature held by North Americans during different periods of their nations' histories; and how these ideas and human activities regarding nature combined to reshape the North American landscape.
+A survey of the relationship between humans and the non-human world, engaging topics such as human migrations and population development, life in the predominantly urban environments that characterize contemporary societies, the meaning and role of wilderness and outdoors, and how systems of supply and consumption function.
+Students explore how the natural environment shaped the patters of human life in various parts of the world and the shifting attitudes towards nature held by various peoples during different periods of history.
+GT-HI1

 This course introduces students to History as not only a discipline of study and scholarship but as an inquiry into human experience and as a public pursuit.
 Students explore, learn, and apply the tools and techniques Historians use to study and understand the past.
 Through exposure to the theory and craft of History, students learn the relevance and possibilities of a History degree beyond the classroom.
 It is recommended students complete this course no later than their sophomore year.